 FHA loans.
 The Federal Housing Administration (FHA) at HUD insures certain single-family mortgages offered through private lenders.
-76 While no statute or regulations address noncitizen eligibility for FHA-insured single-family loans, guidance in FHA's Single-Family Housing Policy Handbook 77 states that only lawful permanent resident aliens and "non-permanent resident aliens" are eligible to receive an FHA-insured loan and that "non-U.S. Citizens without lawful"
+While no statute or regulations address noncitizen eligibility for FHA-insured single-family loans, guidance in FHA's Single-Family Housing Policy Handbook states that only lawful permanent resident aliens and "non-permanent resident aliens" are eligible to receive an FHA-insured loan and that "non-U.S. Citizens without lawful residency in the U.S. are not eligible."
+There was some debate about the extent to which recipients of deferred action (DACA) were eligible for FHA-insured loans, but FHA has since stated that DACA recipients are not currently, and never technically were, eligible for FHA-insured loans.